Yes, the TCU MSW Program achieved full accreditation by the Council on Social Work Education in 2015.

 Beyond the advanced generalist concentration, the TCU MSW program offers two specializations: (1) Children and Families and (2) Health and Mental Health.
 Students can choose a specialization following successful completion of the foundation year in the program, or upon admission to the program for advanced standing students.
 Specializations will be incorporated into the student’s area of study through additional focused electives on the specific topic and through their field placement.
 Field placement will allow the student to not only practice in this area of study, but to create a final research project in this area of specialization.

 We accept applications into our MSW Program throughout the year.
 Our students go through the program in cohorts that begin August of each year.
-The deadline for admission into our next cohort is April 3, 2017.
-We also offer an early admission decision if your application is received by February 13, 2017.
+The priority deadlines for admission into our next cohort (Fall 2017) are February 13, 2017 and April 3, 2017.
+The final deadline for admission for Fall 2017 is August 1, 2017.
 Students admitted into Advanced Standing must have a BSW degree from a CSWE accredited program and meet the other admission requirements discussed below.